emabee/rust-hdbconnect/hdbconnect/src/code_examples.md

 ## Database connections

 Establish authenticated connections to the database server.

 See [`ConnectParams`], [`ConnectParamsBuilder`](crate::ConnectParamsBuilder),
 [`ConnectionConfiguration`](crate::ConnectionConfiguration), and [`url`](crate::url)
-for a full description of the possibilities.
+for a full description of the possibilities, including TLS.

 ```rust,no_run
 use hdbconnect::{Connection, IntoConnectParams, ConnectionConfiguration};